Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 Michigan State Futures Odds

-- The Spartans' national championship odds have improved from +6000 at the start of the season to +4000, the 71st-biggest change among all teams.
+- The Spartans have experienced the 72nd-biggest change in terms of their national championship odds, improving from +6000 at the start of the season to +4500.

-- Michigan State's chances of winning the national championship, based on its odds, are 2.4%.
+- With odds of +4500, Michigan State has been given a 2.2% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.